 An old man who claims that he extended his lifespan through terrible hygiene.
 He attempts to get Eustace and Muriel to follow his philosophy, but it makes the family miserable.

-A group of bullfrogs led by a king that after their Pond dries up takes over the Bagges' home and forces them to make a new pond.
+A tribe of bullfrogs led by a king.
+After their pond dries up, they take over the Bagges' home and forces them to make a new pond.

 A giant alien girl who lost her pet worm.